RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 3.  **Sensing-Physics Research at Body-Frame Timescales.** A separate research track studies the physics constraints of detecting fast-moving objects within body-frame engagement distances.
 This is upstream-of-actuation work — characterizing what sensor architectures *can* and *cannot* detect at the relevant timescales — and is the substrate for any future research by qualified parties on the downstream questions.
 See `docs/theory/extreme_velocity_sensing.md`.

+4.  **Separation of Sensing and Identification.** Unlike camera-based security systems, SENTINEL-WEAR decouples **Sensing** (detecting a presence/movement via radar/LiDAR) from **Identification** (classifying *who* or *what* via camera).
+This preserves privacy by ensuring cameras are only activated when necessary and only for classification, not continuous surveillance.

 These are research focuses, not patent claims.
 The repository is MIT-licensed and the maintainers do not pursue patent filings on the architecture.

 ---